Well does it?

 - Eyeko Beach WATERPROOF £19.00

 - GOSH, Rebel Eyes £8.99

 - MUA Makeup Academy, Eye Define Lengthening WATERPROOF £3.00

-NYX On The Rise is at the mid point, price wise for our test, coming in at £10.
-I also felt no irritation with this one but it was quite the opposite to the light feeling Barry M mascara.
-This was pretty thick feeling, even during the application and by the end of the 8hrs, oh my!
+NYX On The Rise is at the mid point, price wise, coming in at £10.
+I also felt no irritation here but it was quite the opposite to the light feeling Barry M mascara.
+This was thick.
+Even during the application.
+By the end of the 8hrs? oh my!
 It was everywhere.
-A huge thumbs down from me, I definitely won’t be bothering with this mascara again!
+A huge thumbs down from me.
+I definitely won’t be bothering again!

 It was easy to apply, and gave good coverage.
 It did feel like it was drying quite quickly whilst I was still applying it, but if this means less chance of smudging, that’s fine by me.
 Again, no irritation at all.